Root Canals: What You Need To Know

 Root Canal Treatment Causes Illness

-This is an false claim that was based on poorly designed and debunked research that was conducted almost a century ago before the field of medicine had a clear understanding of the causes of many diseases.
+This is a false claim that was based on poorly designed and debunked research.
+This research, conducted almost a century ago before the field of medicine had a clear understanding of the causes of many diseases, is no longer accepted as fact.
 There is no valid scientific evidence to support this claim.

 It's Better To Extract A Tooth Than Have A Root Canal Treatment